iis-esslingen/nerf-3dgs-benchmark/README.md

 Tested on Ubuntu 20.04 and 22.04 with CUDA versions 11 and 12, using NVIDIA GPUs including the RTX 4090, A5000, and A6000.

 ## Data
-The data can be found [here](https://bwsyncandshare.kit.edu/s/kSKRjNjryWGBK3b).
+The data is a subset of the [ROVER dataset](https://iis-esslingen.github.io/rover/) and can be found [here](https://bwsyncandshare.kit.edu/s/kSKRjNjryWGBK3b).

 ## SLAM Methods
 Each method is available as a Docker container.
 When running the Dockerfiles, the first step is to enter the directory where the dataset is stored, as it will be mounted inside the Docker container.